-- Evaluating the design and effectiveness of key controls over the capture and measurement of revenue transactions, including evaluating the general controls over the relevant IT systems. - 2.
-Detailed analysis of revenue based on expectations derived from our industry knowledge and following up variances from our expectations. - Detailed substantive testing of significant revenue balances.
+- Evaluating the design and effectiveness of key controls over the capture and measurement of revenue transactions, including evaluating the general controls over the relevant IT systems. - Detailed analysis of revenue based on expectations derived from our industry knowledge and following up variances from our expectations. - 3.
+Detailed substantive testing of significant revenue balances.

-We evaluated the Group's accounting policies and disclosures about its revenue recognition included in Note 1 and Note 3 for compliance with the revenue recognition requirements of the Australian Accounting Standards (AASBs).
+We evaluated the Group's accounting policies and disclosures about its revenue recognition included in Note 1 and Note 3 for compliance with Australian Accounting Standards (AASBs).